General rules for the carriage of passengers

 16.1.1.
 A passenger who believes that the Carrier has violated the passenger’s rights or legitimate interests shall have the right to contact the Carrier in writing, stating their claims and the circumstances of the dispute.
 The passenger must write to the Carrier not later than three months after the date on which the passenger became aware or should have become aware of the infringement of their rights or legitimate interests.

 16.1.2.
-The passenger shall have the right to lodge a complaint with the Carrier in the manner specified in paragraph 16.1.5 of the General Conditions.
-When submitting a complaint in a simple written form, the passenger, if they are a natural person, shall indicate their name, surname, telephone number, contact address or email address at which the passenger wishes to receive a reply.
-If the complaint is submitted to the Carrier by a legal person, such complaint shall state the name of the legal person, the legal person’s code, telephone number, email address, registered office address or other address at which the passenger wishes to receive a reply.
-The passenger must sign the Complaint submitted to the Carrier.
+The passenger shall have the right to lodge a complaint with the Carrier in the manner specified in paragraph 16.1.5 of the General Rules.
+When submitting a complaint in a simple written form, the passenger shall indicate their name, surname, telephone number, contact address or email address at which the passenger wishes to receive a reply.
+If the complaint is submitted to the Carrier by a legal person, such complaint shall state the name of the legal person, the legal person’s code, telephone number, email address, registered office address or other address at which the applicant wishes to receive a reply.
+A paper complaint submitted to the Carrier must be signed by the person submitting it.

 16.1.4.
 In addition to the passenger themselves, a representative of the passenger shall be entitled to lodge a complaint by submitting documents (power of attorney) proving the right of representation of the passenger.
 The identity of the passenger’s representative shall be established on the basis of the representative’s identity document.
 The document confirming the representation shall comply with the requirements for the form and content of such documents laid down in the laws and regulations of the Republic of Lithuania.

 16.1.5.
-A passenger may lodge an eligible complaint with the Carrier in the following ways:
+A passenger may lodge a complaint against the Carrier in the following ways:

 16.1.5.1.
 To send an email to the Carrier to nuomone@ltglink.lt;

 16.1.5.2.
-To send the complaint to the Carrier’s Passenger Information Centre at Geležinkelio Str.
-16, Vilnius;
+To send the complaint to the Carrier’s Passenger Information Centre at Geležinkelio St 16, Vilnius;

 16.1.5.3.
 To fill in the Feedback Form on the Carrier’s website;